ansible/schemas/CONTRIBUTING.md

 Here are a few things you can do to help get your pull request accepted faster:

-- Check that the following commands run without reporting any errors
+- Run `npm test` and check that it returns without reporting any errors.
-  - python tests: `tox`
-  - validation tests using mocha: `npm test`
 - Write good commit messages.
 See [How to write a Git commit message](https://chris.beams.io/posts/git-commit/).

 ## Reporting Issues